 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange

 Act.
 (Check one):

-Large accelerated filer Accelerated filer
+Large accelerated filer

+Non-accelerated filer

+(Do not check if a smaller reporting company)

-Non-accelerated filer Smaller reporting company X
+Accelerated filer Smaller reporting company